Enalye/grimoire/docs/index.md

 ### Infinite loops

-An infinite loop is as the title imply, see for yourself:
+Infinite loops are infinite:
 ```cpp
 loop {
 	printl("Hello !");
 }
 ```
-This script will prompt "Hello !" infinitely until the process is killed, be cautious with it.
+This script will prompt *"Hello !"* infinitely until the process is killed, be cautious with it.
-You may want to add either a `yield` or an exit condition.
+You may want to add either a `yield` to interrupt the loop each time or add an exit condition.

 ### Finite loops